Uranium236/InfoFrontend/README.md

 # InfoFrontend

 ## Overview
-InfoFrontend is a user interface for handling data from the client side.
+InfoFrontend is a graphical user interface for handling data from the client side.

 ## Languages and Platforms
 * Java